Jamdani Weavers

 And ever-present sunglasses.

-Taken from the New York Times article, In Japan, a Beloved Deaf Composer Appears to Be None of the Above, 7 February 2014.
-Submitted by Mark Dzula.
+From In Japan, a Beloved Deaf Composer Appears to Be None of the Above, NYT.
+By Mark Dzula.

 Ha-Ha